RobertBeckebans/RBDOOM-3-BFG/README.md

 	All 3 light types are supported which means parallel lights (sun) use scene independent cascaded shadow mapping.
-	The implementation is very fast with single taps (400 fps average per scene on a GTX 660 ti OC) however I defaulted it to 16 taps so the shadows look really good which should give you stable 100 fps on todays hardware (2014).
+	The implementation is very fast with single taps (400 fps average per scene on a GTX 660 ti OC) however I defaulted it to 12 taps using a Poisson disc algorithm so the shadows look really good which should give you stable 100 fps on todays hardware (2014).

 - Changed light interaction shaders to use Half-Lambert lighting like in Half-Life 2 to make the game less dark. https://developer.valvesoftware.com/wiki/Half_Lambert